 If your desired outcome is to drive conversions and you want to measure how your sales are affected by influencers, you can draw attributions best by implementing codes and links in your campaign.

-The great advantage of using affiliate links in your influencer marketing process is that you’ll be able to track which clicks result in a conversion since the link is a specific URL that contains the influencer’s username.
+The great advantage of using affiliate links in your influencer marketing process is that you’ll be able to track which clicks result in conversion since the link is a specific URL that contains the influencer’s username.

 These are similar to affiliate links.
 If you provide the influencers of your campaign with personalized links, you’ll be able to identify how many purchases were made using a specific discount code.